Climate change boosted Hurricane Melissa's destructive winds and rain, analysis finds

 Human-caused climate change increased Hurricane Melissa's wind speeds by 7% and rainfall intensity by 16%, intensifying damage across the Caribbean, scientists said.

-- World Weather Attribution released an analysis Thursday finding human-caused climate change increased Hurricane Melissa's maximum wind speeds by 7% and rainfall intensity by 16%.
+- World Weather Attribution released an analysis Thursday finding human-caused climate change boosted Hurricane Melissa's maximum wind speeds by 7% and rainfall intensity by 16%.

-- Warmer ocean temperatures and higher humidity fueled Hurricane Melissa as ocean temperatures in Melissa's path were about 1.4°C warmer and climate change made these conditions six times more likely.
+- Warmer ocean temperatures and higher humidity increased atmospheric moisture and warmed oceans, with ocean temperatures in Melissa's path about 1.4°C warmer and conditions six times more likely due to climate change.

-- Melissa produced peak sustained winds of 185 mph after rapid intensification and moved slowly across the Caribbean, drawing energy from very warm waters this year.
+- Melissa reached peak sustained winds of 185 mph after rapid intensification and moved slowly across the Caribbean, drawing energy from very warm waters, WWA climate scientist Theodore Keeping said.

 Climate change boosted Hurricane Melissa’s destructive winds and rain, analysis finds